Microsoft Azure | Insights

 -

-Download the Azure onboarding script and run with the given command provided for your selection.
+- Download the Azure onboarding script from Insights and run it using the command shown for your selection.

-In Insights, copy the tenant ID, directory name, client ID, and client secret from the script into the appropriate fields.
+- Copy the tenant ID, directory name, client ID, and client secret from the script output into the corresponding fields in Insights.

-- Navigate to Azure Services > Microsoft Entra ID.
+- In the Azure Portal, navigate to Azure Services → Microsoft Entra ID.

 - Select App Registrations in the left menu.